 Since completing the coordination of a European Union project (FADIO) on the behavior of fish at drifting FADs in 2006, Dr. Dagorn has been the coordinator of a major EU funded project (MADE) dealing with the mitigation of adverse ecological impacts of open ocean fisheries (tuna purse seiners and longliners) in the Indian ocean, Atlantic ocean, and the Mediterranean Sea.

-Dr. John Hampton Oceanic Fisheries Programme, Secretariat of the Pacific Community
+Dr. John Hampton Oceanic Fisheries Programme, The Pacific Community

 Dr. Hampton holds a BSc (Hons) from James Cook University of North Queensland, and a PhD from the University of New South Wales, where his research focused on population dynamics and fishery management of southern bluefin tuna (Thunnus maccoyii).

 Dr. Keith Sainsbury has a background in marine and fisheries research and modeling, including working as a senior principle research scientist …More and leading major research groups for over 20 years in the Australian federal research organization (CSIRO).
 Sainsbury also serves as a member of MSC’s Technical Advisory Board and is considered one of the foremost experts on the precautionary approach to fisheries management.

 In 2004, Dr. Sainsbury was awarded the Japan Prize for his contribution to understanding and management of shelf ecosystems.

 Dr. Josu Santiago is the principal researcher and head of Area Tuna Research at AZTI-Tecnalia’s Marine Research Division, …More and he just finished four years of serving as chair of the Standing Committee for Research and Statistics at the International Commission for the Conservation of Atlantic Tunas (ICCAT).